fordjes/sdn-labs/01_namespaces.md

   * `ubutnu@ubuntu:~$` `ip link list`
   * `ubutnu@ubuntu:~$` `exit # or press Ctl^D`

+0. Fix the link state of our veth inside the namespacep

+  _You can also "enter" into the namespace instead of running `sudo ip netns exec mario` every time._

+  > What is the state of the link?

+  * `ubutnu@ubuntu:~$` `sudo ip netns exec ip link list`
+  * `ubutnu@ubuntu:~$` `sudo ip netns exec ip link set dev veth1 up`
+  * `ubutnu@ubuntu:~$` `sudo ip netns exec ip link list`

+  > What is the state of the link now?

 0. From inside the namespace, use `ip` to add `10.0.0.1` ip address `veth1`

+  _You can also "enter" into the namespace instead of running `sudo ip netns exec mario` every time._
   Use the help command in order to determine the correct command syntax.
   If you have issues the solution is in a comment of the HTML of this page.

   * `ubutnu@ubuntu:~$` `sudo ip netns exec ip addr help`
   * `ubutnu@ubuntu:~$` `sudo ip netns exec ip addr [finish the command here]`
+  * `ubutnu@ubuntu:~$` `sudo ip netns exec ip addr 10.0.0.1 dev veth1` TODO: Hide this?

   <!-- ubuntu@ubuntu:~$ ip addr add 10.0.0.1 dev veth1 -->